 - Thinking you have special powers, are on a special mission or even that you are God.

 - Genetics.
-Many genes are associated with the development of psychosis, but just because a person has a gene doesn’t mean they will experience psychosis.
-Studies are still being conducted to determine the exact genes that cause psychosis.
+Many genes can contribute to the development of psychosis, but just because a person has a gene doesn’t mean they will experience psychosis.
+Ongoing studies will help us better understand which genes play a role in psychosis.

 - Trauma.
 A traumatic event such as a death, war or sexual assault can trigger a psychotic episode.
-The type of trauma—as well as a person’s age—also affect whether a traumatic event will result in psychosis.
+The type of trauma—and a person’s age—affects whether a traumatic event will result in psychosis.

 - Physical illness or injury.
 Traumatic brain injuries, brain tumors, strokes, HIV and some brain diseases such as Parkinson’s, Alzheimer’s and dementia can sometimes cause psychosis.

-Psychosis is a symptom, not an illness.
-A diagnosis identifies an illness, and symptoms are components of an illness.
-Health care providers draw on information from medical and family history along with a physical examination to make a diagnosis.
-If causes such as a brain tumor, infection or epilepsy are ruled out, a mental illness might be the cause.
+A diagnosis identifies an illness; symptoms are components of an illness.
+Health care providers draw on information from medical and family history and a physical examination to diagnose someone.
+If causes such as a brain tumor, infection or epilepsy are ruled out, a mental illness might be the reason.